-- (1) Permitted uses shall be in accordance with the policies outlined in this Section and shall include: a single detached dwelling, and parkland.
-Home occupations will_shall_be permitted in accordance with the policies of Section 4.1.3(9).
-Additional Dwelling Units shall be permitted in accordance with Section 4.1.3(12) of this Plan - (2) The maximum density shall be 2 single detached dwelling units per hectare or less if required for proper site servicing. - (3) Amendments to the Plan to designate new lands for "Rural Residential" will not be permitted: - (a) on or within 200 metres of areas containing primary aggregate resources unless investigation has proven that the resource is not commercially viable to extract; - (b) within 200 metres of established extractive industrial operations; - (c) if the minimum distance separation formulae cannot be met; or - (d) if the lands front on an arterial road. - (4)(2)Building permits may be refused within areas designated "Rural Residential" if adequate servicing cannot be provided or if the minimum distance separation formulae or any other policy of Section 2.27 of this Plan cannot be met. - (5)(3) For all new development individual on-site water services and individual on-site sanitary services shall be required.
+- Permitted uses shall be in accordance with the policies outlined in this Section and shall include: a single detached dwelling, and parkland.
+Home occupations will shall be permitted in accordance with the policies of Section 4.1.3(9). - (2) The maximum density shall be 2 single detached dwelling units per hectare or less if required for proper site servicing. - (3) Amendments to the Plan to designate new lands for "Rural Residential" will not be permitted: - (a) on or within 200 metres of areas containing primary aggregate resources unless investigation has proven that the resource is not commercially viable to extract; - (b) within 200 metres of established extractive industrial operations; - (c) if the minimum distance separation formulae cannot be met; or - (d) if the lands front on an arterial road. - (4)(2)Building permits may be refused within areas designated "Rural Residential" if adequate servicing cannot be provided or if the minimum distance separation formulae or any other policy of Section 2.27 of this Plan cannot be met. - (5)(3) For all new development individual on-site water services and individual on-site sanitary services shall be required.
 Ground water conditions shall be capable of providing an adequate and potable supply of water while soil and topographic conditions shall be suitable to adequately support sub surface sewage treatment and disposal to required standards. - (6)(4)New lots shall be created through the consent process established in Section 2.27 of this Plan.
-New lots and infilling shall be permitted within the "Rural Residential" designation subject to all other relevant policies of this Plan being met. - (7)(5) Where the scale of development warrants, the proponent may be required to supply a reservoir of water of sufficient volume to ensure adequate fire protection and a hydrogeology report on the adequacy of potable water. - (8)(6) The implementing Zoning By-law shall zone all land parcels in the "Rural Residential" designation according to their existing use.
+New lots and infilling shall be permitted within the "Rural Residential" designation subject to all other relevant policies of this Plan being met. - (7)(5)Where the scale of development warrants, the proponent may be required to supply a reservoir of water of sufficient volume to ensure adequate fire protection and a hydrogeology report on the adequacy of potable water. - (8)(6) The implementing Zoning By-law shall zone all land parcels in the "Rural Residential" designation according to their existing use.